berfinsimsek/random-features-predictor/README.md

 https://proceedings.icml.cc/paper/2020/hash/de043a5e421240eb846da8effe472ff1

-We provide Jupyter notebooks to replicate the plots found in the paper and see how the effective ridge behaves for different spectrums, ridge, and number of features.
+We provide Jupyter notebooks to replicate some plots from the paper and see how the effective ridge behaves for different spectrums, ridge, and number of features.
 In addition, we present the mean and the variance of the RF Predictor in the function space on three Kernels.

+Content.

 (1) evolution-eff-ridge.ipynb